julepka/leleka/README.md

 --------------------------- | --------------------- | ------------------ | ------ | ------------ | ------
 Payment                     | buyer@mail.com        | Makarov Victor     | 100    | USD          | 100

-Cheking conditions in step 1, 2, 3 shows that it is not a currency conversion transaction.
-So we add new column for it - `NETMAIN` and set `NETMAIN = NETAMT`.
+Cheking conditions in step 1, 2, 3 show that it is not a currency conversion transaction.
+So, we add new column for it - `NETMAIN` and set `NETMAIN = NETAMT`.
 And then we add this transaction to result list.
-So we have:
+So, we have:

 TYPE                        | EMAIL                 | NAME               | AMT    | CURRENCYCODE | NETAMT | NETMAIN
 --------------------------- | --------------------- | ------------------ | ------ | ------------ | ------ | -------